-Fan: Following Fan Bingbing around is the product of 9 months that Dundon spent traveling around with Ms. Bingbing as an informal English tutor and candid, slice-of-life photographer.
+Fan: Following Fan Bingbing around is the product of the 9 months Rian Dundon spent traveling around with Ms. Bingbing as an informal English tutor and candid, slice-of-life photographer.
 He had no clue who Ms. Bingbing was, and neither do I, really.

 Mr. Dundon was in China on assignment for Time when he took the job, and for 9 months jet-setted all over mainland China with Ms. Bingbing, photographing her as she went about the business of being one of the biggest film and music stars in China.